 Academic Development

-- Excel in mathematics, science, English, and social studies through advanced or honors courses when available
+- Excel in mathematics, science, English, and social studies through honors or advanced courses where offered

-- Develop exceptional reading and writing skills through diverse literature (fiction, non-fiction, classics) and regular essay practice
+- Build exceptional reading and writing through diverse literature — fiction, non-fiction, the classics — and regular essay practice

-- Begin programming fundamentals (Scratch, Python) through Code.org or Khan Academy to cultivate computational thinking
+- Begin programming fundamentals — Scratch, then Python — via Code.org or Khan Academy to build computational thinking

-- Engage in science fairs and Science Olympiad to develop analytical and experimental skills
+- Join Science Olympiad and science fairs to develop analytical and experimental instincts

-- Pursue advanced history and literature courses to build critical thinking and communication excellence
+- Take on advanced history and literature to grow critical thinking and clear communication

-- Develop superior time management using digital tools and traditional planning methods
+- Develop real time management with both digital tools and pen-and-paper planning

-- Establish disciplined study routines targeting consistent high performance (3.85–4.0 GPA foundation)
+- Establish disciplined routines aimed at a consistent 3.85–4.0 GPA foundation

 Extracurricular Development

-- Explore diverse activities including music, athletics, visual arts, debate, and robotics
+- Sample broadly — music, athletics, visual arts, debate, robotics

-- Identify 1–2 activities for deep, long-term commitment with leadership potential
+- Identify one or two activities worth deep, long-term commitment with room to lead

-- Engage in meaningful volunteer work at local organizations (food banks, animal shelters, libraries)
+- Take on meaningful volunteer work — food banks, animal shelters, libraries

-- Participate in university-sponsored middle school programs for early academic exposure
+- Use university-sponsored middle-school programs for early academic exposure

 Personal Growth

-- Develop presentation skills through drama, public speaking, or youth Toastmasters
+- Build presentation skill through drama, public speaking, or youth Toastmasters

-- Maintain reflective journals to articulate goals, values, and experiences
+- Keep a reflective journal to articulate goals, values, and experiences

-- Build relationships with teachers, family friends, and professionals in areas of interest
+- Form real relationships with teachers, family friends, and professionals in fields of interest

-- Study biographies of successful women leaders in academia and business for inspiration
+- Read biographies of leaders in academia and business for direction and inspiration

 Parental Support Strategy

-- Balanced Encouragement: Support her interests while maintaining healthy boundaries and allowing student-led choices
+- Balanced encouragement: Support her interests while keeping healthy boundaries and letting choices stay student-led

-- Financial Planning: Begin comprehensive research on financial aid and scholarship opportunities
+- Financial planning: Begin early, thorough research on financial aid and scholarship pathways

 Academic Development

-- Enroll in Advanced Placement (AP), International Baccalaureate (IB), or honors courses aligned with interests
+- Enroll in AP, IB, or honors courses aligned with developing interests

-- Maintain exceptional academic performance with consistent A grades
+- Hold exceptional performance with consistent top grades

-- Prepare strategically for PSAT in 10th grade to qualify for National Merit recognition
+- Prepare strategically for the PSAT in 10th grade to contend for National Merit recognition

-- Begin SAT/ACT familiarization with practice tests and professional preparation programs
+- Begin SAT/ACT familiarization with diagnostic tests and a structured prep plan

-- Identify and develop expertise in a primary academic field through advanced coursework and online learning
+- Develop genuine expertise in a primary field through advanced coursework and online study

 Extracurricular Excellence

-- Focus on 2–3 activities where significant impact and leadership roles are achievable
+- Concentrate on 2–3 activities where real impact and leadership are achievable

-- Publish articles, research papers, or creative works in appropriate venues
+- Publish articles, research, or creative work in venues appropriate to the field

-- Apply to highly selective programs at target universities (Stanford's AI4ALL, MIT's Research Science Institute)
+- Apply to highly selective programs — AI4ALL, MIT's Research Science Institute (RSI), and the like

-- Secure meaningful internships or professional shadowing opportunities
+- Secure a meaningful internship or professional shadowing experience

 Personal Development

-- Assume significant leadership roles in school and community organizations
+- Take on significant roles in school and community organizations

-- Reflect on personal story, values, and goals for future college applications
+- Reflect on the developing story, values, and goals that future essays will draw on

-- Maintain detailed records of significant experiences and achievements
+- Keep detailed records of significant experiences and achievements as they happen

 Strategic Support

-- College Counseling: Engage professional college counselors or utilize comprehensive free resources
+- College counseling: Engage a professional counselor, or use the strong free resources now widely available

 Academic Excellence

-- Complete 5–8 AP/IB courses with focus on intended major areas
+- Complete 5–8 AP/IB courses concentrated in the intended major

 - Conduct independent research under faculty mentorship

-- Present findings at conferences and submit to academic journals
+- Present at conferences and submit to appropriate journals or competitions

 Extracurricular Mastery

-- Achieve finalist status in major competitions (Intel ISEF, National Speech and Debate)
+- Reach finalist status in major arenas — Regeneron ISEF, the National Speech & Debate Tournament

-- Lead significant community projects with measurable impact
+- Lead significant community projects with measurable, documented impact

-- Participate in programs at target universities (Harvard Summer School, Yale Young Global Scholars)
+- Attend programs at target schools — Harvard Summer School, Yale Young Global Scholars

-- Demonstrate interest through campus visits and admissions officer interactions
+- Show demonstrated interest through visits and thoughtful admissions contact

-- Secure competitive internships in areas of interest
+- Secure competitive internships in the field of interest

-- Build professional networks through LinkedIn and mentorship programs
+- Build a professional network through mentorship and considered online presence

 College Application Strategy

-- Develop authentic narratives that reflect genuine passion and vision
+- Develop authentic narratives that reflect true passion and a clear sense of direction

-- Apply to 12–15 schools across reach, match, and safety categories
+- Apply across reach, match, and safety — roughly 12–15 schools chosen for fit, not just rank

 Application Support

-- Financial Aid Strategy: Navigate aid applications and negotiate packages effectively
+- Financial-aid strategy: Navigate aid applications and compare packages with clear eyes

 Institutional Strengths

-Unparalleled global prestige, extensive alumni network, and world-class research opportunities.
-Harvard's interdisciplinary approach enables innovative combinations like political science with computer science.
+Unmatched global prestige, a vast alumni network, and world-class research.
+Harvard's interdisciplinary culture supports unusual pairings — political science with computer science, say.

 Premier Programs

-- Government and Political Science with Kennedy School access
+- Government and Political Science via Kennedy School access

 Research Facilities

-100+ research centers, Widener Library, Berkman Klein Center for Internet & Society, and extensive interdisciplinary institutes.
+100+ research centers, Widener Library, the Berkman Klein Center for Internet & Society, and a deep bench of interdisciplinary institutes.

 Institutional Strengths

-Silicon Valley proximity, entrepreneurial culture, and innovation-focused programs.
-Stanford excels in STEM fields and interdisciplinary studies with strong industry connections.
+Silicon Valley adjacency, an entrepreneurial spirit, and innovation-forward programs.
+Stanford leads in STEM and interdisciplinary work with strong industry ties.

 Premier Programs

-- School of Engineering (Computer Science, AI, Bioengineering)
+- School of Engineering — CS, AI, Bioengineering

 - Humanities and Sciences integration